 The easiest way to redeem cash back earned with this card is for instant discounts on purchases from Amazon.com.
-However, the card and its rewards program are managed by Chase, so users have access to the same expansive menu of cash back redemption options afforded to other Chase cardholders, including statement credits, travel expense reimbursement, gift cards, general merchandise, and more.
+However, the card and its rewards program are managed by Chase, so users have access to the same expansive menu of cash-back redemption options afforded to other Chase cardholders, including statement credits, travel expense reimbursement, gift cards, and general merchandise.

-This card has a decent sign-up bonus: a $50 Amazon digital gift card that hits your Amazon account as soon as your credit card application is approved.
-It boasts a standard slate of Visa Signature benefits, too.
-Otherwise, the Amazon.com Rewards Visa Signature Card is definitely a no-frills piece of plastic.
-If you pay $99 per year for an Amazon Prime membership, look into the similar Amazon.com Prime Rewards Visa Signature Card, which earns up to 5% cash back on eligible Amazon and Whole Foods purchases.
+This card boasts a standard slate of Visa Signature benefits, but it’s otherwise a decidedly no-frills piece of plastic.
+If you pay $139 per year for an Amazon Prime membership, look into the similar Amazon Prime Rewards Visa Signature Card, which earns up to 5% cash back on eligible Amazon and Whole Foods purchases.

-This card earns unlimited 3% cash back on all Amazon.om and Whole Foods Market purchases.
+This card earns unlimited 3% cash back on all Amazon.com and Whole Foods Market purchases.
 Purchases at restaurants, gas stations, and drugstores earn unlimited 2% cash back.
-All other purchases earn unlimited 1% cash back.
-Cash back is earned in point form, with one point always equal to $0.01 cash back.
+All other purchases earn an unlimited 1% cash back.

-You can redeem your accumulated points for instant discounts on Amazon purchases, with no minimum to redeem.
-This is known as Amazon’s Shop With Points feature, and it’s the easiest way to cash in your cash back.
+You can redeem your accumulated cash back for instant discounts on Amazon purchases, with no minimum to redeem.
+This is known as Amazon’s Shop With Points feature, and it’s the easiest way to redeem your cash back.

 You can also redeem for actual cash back (statement credits) at Chase’s Ultimate Rewards portal, plus gift cards, general merchandise, and travel (including airfare, hotels, rental cars, and more).
-For non-Amazon redemptions, minimum point requirements can vary, but generally do not exceed 2,000 points.
+For non-Amazon redemptions, minimum point requirements can vary, but they generally don’t exceed 2,500 points.